lawrennd/old_talks/slides/2017-07-17-what-is-machine-learning.md

 # Introduction

-In this post we'll provide a general introduction to machine learning, which tries to highlight the underlying technical challenges and where we have solutions.
-Machine learning is the principle technology underpinning the recent advances in artificial intelligence.
-But what is machine learning?
+* General introduction to machine learning.

+* Highlight technical challenges and current solutions.

+* What is machine learning?
 And why is it important?

-#
+# Rise of Machine Learning

-Machine learning is perhaps the principal technology behind two emerging domains: data science and artificial intelligence.
-The rise of machine learning is coming about through the availability of data and computation, but machine learning methdologies are fundamentally dependent on models.
+* Driven by data and computation

+* Fundamentally dependent on models

 $$
 \text{data} + \text{model} + \text{compute} \rightarrow \text{prediction}
 $$

-#
+# Data Revolution

-The emergence of machine learning is closely tied to the emergence of widely available data.

 ![](./diagrams/data-science-information-flow_neg.svg)